Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 The title of this paper suggests that TMD in these young patients takes an emotional toll.
 What was the title of this paper?
 ‘I was cracking more than everyone else’: young adults’ daily life experiences of hypermobility and jaw disorders.

-In a January 2020 study, (2) doctors suggested not only functional and physical impacts of Temporomandibular Disorders in adolescents and young adults, but also a psychosocial one.
+In a January 2020 study, (2) doctors suggested not only functional and physical impacts of Temporomandibular Disorders in adolescents and young adults but also a psychosocial ones.
 In their research, these doctors suggested that TMDs impacted the physical and psychosocial well-being of adolescents and young adults.
+Further, “significant perceived disabilities observed have to be attributed to the physical pain associated with TMDs.”

 A long history of TMJ and Ehlers-Danlos syndrome.
 So why are diagnosis and treatment difficult for some to come by?
 Understanding TMJ laxity